 By the time I got back to the helm, Swedish Fish was broadside to the lee shore, drifting faster than ever now, being free of her dragging anchors, and less than ONE boat length from smashing into the pilings and docks there!
 I threw the tranny control into forward, slammed the throttle down, put the helm hard over, and to my dazed relief, the boat turned and pulled away from the crunching jaws of that shore.
 When she showed her stern to it and began pulling away, there were only a couple of yards between them.
 It was just dumb luck that I wasn’t aground there, the water level being raised by the storm.

 Whatever was wrapped around the prop continued to “whump whump whump,” as we went, but as long as I was making progress away from the lee shore, I didn’t care.
 And now I was making good progress, powering hard directly to weather.
 Which meant heavy sheets of spray were flying up over the starboard bow as I went, which the fierce wind would then catch and sling with sadistic force right into my face.
 This happened continually, about every three to four seconds as I drove the boat away.
 (No dodger, remember?)
 The salt water stung my eyes.
 I wiped it out just in time for another one to slap me.
 I was dying of thirst, my muscles ached, and I was trembling from the catastrophe that I had just narrowly averted.
+My hands had cuts on them, and only then did I notice blood smears on the boat here and there.
 It was now approaching 10:00 (I think), and I had been working hard and ceaselessly since before 0400.

-I intended to take the boat as close to the windward shore on the opposite side of Buttonwood Sound as I could get it.
-There is a little pocket on the west side there behind uninhabited Pelican Key.
+I intended to take the boat as close as I could get to the windward shore on the opposite side of Buttonwood Sound.
+There is a little pocket there on the west side behind uninhabited Pelican Key.
 That would be a good place to put down my remaining anchor and wait out the rest of this storm.
 When I got almost there, Paul returned in his runabout with his two workers, and approached alongside.
 I gave him the quick report on what had happened, and he had one of his guys (Nick) climb aboard with me to help me get Swedish Fish secured into a protected anchorage.
 I told him where he might find the fender floating that was attached to the anchor I had to cut loose, and asked him to please try to recover it for me.
 He agreed to do that, and peeled away.

 Nick and I continued on toward the intended anchorage area.
 While I drove, I got him to carry the anchor on the stern up to the bow, and prepare it for deployment.
 Of course, the closer we got to the windward shore behind Pelican Key, the calmer the waters became, and the less intense the wind seemed.
 We got within about 50 yards of the shore, and I asked Nick to lower the anchor.
 The water here is very shallow, with less than a foot between the bottom of my keel and the sea bed, so I didn’t expect to need a whole lot of scope (length) on the anchor line.
 I let the boat drift back, and let out about 30 yards of anchor line and cleated it.
 I left the engine running until we were sure we had good holding.
 We didn’t, the anchor was dragging.
 I had Nick let out more scope.
 Still dragging.
 I asked Nick to let out all the scope, but still we dragged.